 Internet and Phone Costs

-Curious how much you’ll pay to stay connected in Brighton & Hove?
-You can expect internet service for a 60 Mbps+ unlimited plan to run about £28.15 per month.
-Mobile plans are modestly priced too, averaging roughly £12.00 monthly, so combined connectivity typically totals around £40–£45 depending on promos and bundling.
+A 60 Mbps+ unlimited internet plan costs about £28.15 per month.
+Mobile plans average around £12.00 monthly, so combined connectivity typically comes to £40–£45, depending on promotions and bundling.

-Remember to factor these into your broader utilities budget: basic utilities for a 915 sq ft apartment average £207.53 per month (electricity, heating, water, garbage), and central one-bedroom rents of £1,375 increase demand-driven costs.
-Overall, internet and mobile plans sit in the mid-range of living expenses, contributing a noticeable portion of monthly bills but remaining manageable if you compare providers and consider package deals.
+Basic utilities for a 915 sq ft apartment average £207.53 per month (electricity, heating, water, rubbish), and city-centre one-bedroom rents of £1,375 are the bigger driver of overall costs.
+Internet and mobile sit firmly in the mid-range, manageable if you compare providers and consider package deals.

 - Basic utilities (85m2): £199.44/month